Thieves rob $60,000 worth of pain pills from Meriden pharmacy

-A group of four people recently robbed a pharmacy in Meriden of thousands of potent pain pills.
+A group of four people recently robbed a pharmacy in Meriden of thousands of potent pain pills, and police are now trying to find them.

 They estimated the street value to be about $60,000.